-A U.S. Air Force F-15E Strike Eagle went down over southern Iran.
-Some reports say that one of the two-man air crew was rescued and is in U.S. custody.
+A U.S. Air Force F-15E Strike Eagle went down over southern Iran after being struck by hostile fire.
 The aircraft has a pilot and weapons systems officer.
 This was the first aircraft to be downed over Iran during Operation Epic Fury.
-It is unknown if it was downed by enemy fire or crashed due to mechanical problems.
+On Thursday, the CENTCOM Joint Personnel Recovery Center (JPRC) declared an “isolated personnel event”.

 The F-15E Strike Eagle is a dual-role fighter designed to perform air-to-air and air-to-ground missions.
 An array of avionics and electronics systems gives the F-15E the capability to fight at low altitude, day or night and in all weather.

-The aircraft uses two crew members, a pilot and a weapon systems officer.
 Previous models of the F-15 are assigned air-to-air roles; the “E” model is a dual-role fighter.
-It has the capability to fight its way to a target over long ranges, destroy enemy ground positions and fight its way out.
+It has the capability to fight its way to a target over long ranges, destroy enemy ground positions, and fight its way out.

 Top photo: A U.S. Air Force F-15E Strike Eagle assigned to 494th Expeditionary Fighter Squadron lands at a base in the Middle East, January 18, 2026.
 Courtesy photo CENTCOM.